 Wonderfully lampshaded when the PC reaches the paranoid hermit in the Brecilian Forest and has a mage in the party, who immediately points out this isn't just your average old loon.
 "No fair, bringing mages to a guessing game!"

 No Guy Wants an Amazon: Averted in the Human Noble Origin.
-If you choose female for your character's sex, both your mother and your sister-in-law imply (rather heavily in Mom's case) that if you don't lay down your sword and become a proper lady, you'll never appeal to men.
+If you choose female for your character's sex, both your mother and your sister-in-law imply (or outright state in Mom's case) that if you don't lay down your sword and become a proper lady, you'll never appeal to men.
 Mom says that while she was a real Badass when she was single, she had to give it up and learn the "softer arts" to bag a husband.
 In Mom's case, one of your dialogue options is to answer her by inviting a hunky nobleman to talk privately later right in front of her.
 If you do this, you end up meeting him in the study and teasing him about a forbidden sex book you read and offer to show him what you learned if he visits your room later.
 He eagerly accepts the offer, though if you pursue this, it doesn't end well for him when Howe's men attack.

 No Hero Discount: Mostly played straight; despite the fact that the Warden goes around saving the bacon of pretty much everyone in Ferelden, most of the merchants you encounter won't offer you so much as a minor discount in return, and the game even goes out of its way to rub this in the player's face by having one of the few who claims to be doing so (Bodahn) charge you some of the highest prices of anyone for his goods.

 Gorim is an exception to this rule, but only if you play as a Dwarf Noble.
 Because he and the Dwarf Noble Warden have a history, he does give you a discount and buys your items for higher prices too.

 If you suggest to Alistair a threesome with Isabela and he is not hardened.